When Should a Child Be Potty Trained?

 There are several signs that your baby may be ready to be potty trained.
 If they can stay dry for hours at a time, recognize and communicate when they have a soiled diaper or need to go potty, sit on a toilet, follow simple directions, and pull their pants up and down, then they may be ready to embrace a potty training routine.

-When they’re at this stage, it’s time for a convenient and quick transition to diaper or training pants, which are designed to make potty training easy.
+When they’re at this stage, it’s time for a to diaper or training pants, which are designed to make potty training easy.
 The Pant by Coterie is designed for active babies and can be changed two ways: pull up and down like underwear while standing or change lying down like a traditional diaper.

 The Movement Stage